The coronavirus pandemic offered identity thieves a gold mine.

 Colorado wasn’t alone.

 Pennsylvania flagged 58,000 claims as potentially fraudulent in May.
 Maryland uncovered 47,500 fraudulent unemployment claims attempting to collect $501 million in benefits.
-The state of Washington said it was duped by a Nigerian fraud ring that was among fraudsters to siphon off $550 million to $650 million in unemployment benefits, The Seattle Times reported.
+The state of Washington said it was duped by a Nigerian fraud ring to siphon off $550 million to $650 million in unemployment benefits, The Seattle Times reported.
 About $333 million has since been recovered.

 UPDATE: Are you a victim of unemployment fraud?
 The state Department of Labor wants to know: Submit a fraud report